experiencor/speed-prediction/README.md

 This is a proposal to solve the speed prediction challenge posted by https://comma.ai/.
 We use 3D Convolutional Network [1] to predict car speed using dashcam footage.
-3D Convolutional Network seems to be the perfect solution for this problem as the MSE on the validation dataset reduces to 4.8 after the 4 epoches.
-LSTM for video understanding [2] gets stuck at 70 MSE after 8 epoches.
+3D Convolutional Network seems to be the perfect solution for this problem as the MSE on the validation dataset reduces to 4.8 after 4 epoches while LSTM for video understanding [2] gets stuck at 70 MSE after 8 epoches.
 The trained network is good enough to make reasonable prediction on arbitrary footages.

-Another advantage of 3D Convolutional Network for speed predicttion from dashcam is that it works in chunks of frames.
-This is especially suitable for real-time speed prediction as we don't usually want to know the speed at every frame.

 **The final mean squared error on validation set is 3.1!**